-Diagnosis of rabies is difficult in the live animal, and attempts to make a diagnosis of rabies before death is not recommended.
+Diagnosis of rabies is difficult in a live animal and attempts to make a diagnosis of rabies before death is not recommended.
 Very few non-invasive tests are accurate, and sample collection places veterinary staff at risk.

 There are a number of postmortem tests that give reliable and accurate results, and any animal suspected of having rabies should have diagnostic testing performed on tissues after death.
 Obtaining a definitive diagnosis of rabies is important, particularly if pet owners and veterinary hospital staff have been exposed or bitten as they may need post-exposure rabies vaccines.

-Your veterinarian, as well as the Centers for Disease Control and Prevention, is a good source of information regarding testing of suspected animals.
+Your veterinarian and the Centers for Disease Control and Prevention are good sources of information regarding testing of suspected animals.

-Vaccinating your pet against rabies remains the best way to protect your pets as well as human family members from the disease.
+Vaccinating your pet against rabies remains the best way to protect your pets and human family members from the disease.

 Rabies vaccination has dramatically decreased the incidence and diagnosis of rabies in many countries, including the United States.
 Duration of immunity – the amount of time an animal is protected from a disease after vaccination – for rabies vaccines is at least three years.
 Young animals require more than one injection for full immunity.

-There is no treatment for rabies once an animal is showing clinical signs and that is why it is so important to keep vaccinations up to date.
-Treatment of dogs and cats exposed to a potentially rabid animal is often difficult, and subject to local laws.
+There is no treatment for rabies once an animal is showing clinical signs, so it’s important to keep vaccinations up to date.
+Treatment of dogs and cats exposed to a potentially rabid animal often is difficult, and subject to local laws.
 Sometimes the biting animal is available for rabies testing, which is helpful in determining whether a pet was actually exposed or not.
 However, in many cases, the biting animal is not known.

-A major funding focus for Morris Animal Foundation are diseases, like rabies, with a broad geographical footprint that affect multiple species.
+A major funding focus for Morris Animal Foundation is diseases, like rabies, with a broad geographical footprint affecting multiple species.
 Developing nations with few resources sometimes cull animals to stop the spread of rabies.
 With the help of governments and world health organizations, mass vaccination programs sometimes are available for these countries.
 But there is always more to be done.

-Morris Animal Foundation has invested just over $500,000 in 15 research projects studying many different aspects of rabies infection, from vaccination strategies for bats to understanding the impact of rabies vaccination on the health or rural South African dogs and the surrounding community.
+Morris Animal Foundation has invested just over $800,000 in 17 research projects studying many different aspects of rabies infection, from vaccination strategies for bats to understanding the impact of rabies vaccination on the health of rural South African dogs and the surrounding community.
 You can learn more about our work in rabies research by tuning in to our latest Fresh Scoop podcast episode featuring Foundation-funded researcher Dr. Darryn Knobel, Director of the Research Center for Conservation and Ecosystem Health, Professor of Epidemiology and Population Health, at Ross University School of Veterinary Medicine.

 World Rabies Day is September 28

-While great strides have been made in rabies prevention and treatment globally, the World Health Organization continues to include rabies on its neglected tropical disease roadmap.
-As an on-going health concern, close cross-sectional coordination at the national, regional and global levels is necessary to control the disease.
+While we’ve made great strides made in rabies prevention and treatment globally, the World Health Organization continues to include rabies on its neglected tropical disease roadmap.
+As an ongoing health concern, close cross-sectional coordination at the national, regional and global levels is necessary to control the disease.
 A part of these efforts is raising awareness about rabies through World Rabies Day, held this year on September 28.